Site-level assessment of governance and equity (SAGE)

 Background

-Led by IIED, the SAGE initiative aims to improve the governance and equity of a protected and conserved area (PCA) and other measures designed to support conservation.
+Led by IIED, the SAGE initiative aims to improve the governance and equity of a protected and conserved area (PCA) and any associated measures designed to support conservation.
 It is based on the relatively simple SAGE methodology, which enables PCA stakeholders to assess the status of governance and equity, plan actions to improve, and monitor progress.

 The importance of governance to conservation was highlighted at the IUCN World Parks Congress in 2003, and subsequently in the Convention on Biological Diversity’s (CBD) programme of work on protected areas developed in 2004.
 More recently, Aichi target 11 of the CBD Strategic Plan 2011-20 states that protected areas (PAs) should be equitably managed.

 Equity in conservation is about respect of actors and their rights; decision-making, transparency, accountability, dispute resolution, and how costs and benefits are distributed – in other words largely a matter of governance.
-Developed by a collaborative effort led by IIED, this framing of equity was endorsed by the CBD's Conference of the Parties (COP14) (PDF) in 2018.
+Developed through a collaborative effort led by IIED, this framing of equity was endorsed by the CBD's Conference of the Parties (COP14) (PDF) in 2018.

 What is IIED doing?